Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- The two teams combine to score 49.9 points per game, 2.4 more than the over/under in this contest.
+- Sunday's total is 2.4 points lower than the two team's combined 49.9 points per game average.

-- These two squads combine to surrender 47.1 points per game, 0.4 fewer than this contest's over/under.
+- This contest's over/under is 0.4 points more than the 47.1 these two squads combine to surrender per game this season.

-- Cowboys games this season feature an average total of 51.7 points, a number 4.2 points higher than Sunday's over/under.
+- The Cowboys and their opponents have scored an average of 51.7 points per game in 2021, 4.2 more than Sunday's total.

-- The 47.5 over/under in this game is 0.9 points above the 46.6 average total in Football Team games this season.
+- In 2021, games involving the Football Team have averaged a total of 46.6 points, 0.9 fewer than this game's set over/under.

 Cowboys stats and trends

-- Dallas has played 12 games, with nine wins against the spread.

-- The Cowboys are 4-3 ATS when favored by 4 points or more this season.
+- The Cowboys have been favored by 4 points or more seven times this season and are 4-3 ATS in those matchups.

-- Dallas' games this year have hit the over in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Dallas' games this year have gone over the point total six times in 13 opportunities (46.2%).

-- Dallas is 7-2 against the spread and 6-2 overall in games when it puts up more than 24.8 points.
+- Dallas is 7-2 against the spread and 6-2 overall in games when it records more than 24.8 points.

-- In games that Dallas piles up more than 355.2 yards, the team is 9-2 against the spread and 8-2 overall.
+- In games that Dallas picks up over 355.2 yards, the team is 9-2 against the spread and 8-2 overall.

 - The Cowboys have turned the ball over four more times (16 total) than the Football Team have forced a turnover (12) this season.